demitri/qlsc/README.md

-# QLSC Python Package
+# QLSC: Quadrilateralized Spherical Cube for Python

-The quadrilateralized spherical cube (QLSL) is a geospatial indexing scheme for segmenting a sphere into pixels with the aim of optimized spatial indexing and queries. *qlsl* is an implemenation of this scheme in a Python package.
+The quadrilateralized spherical cube (QLSC) is a geospatial indexing scheme for segmenting a sphere into pixels with the aim of optimized spatial indexing and queries. *qlsc* is an implemenation of this scheme in a Python package.
 Parts of it are based on code from Sergey Koposov’s [Q3C](https://github.com/segasai/q3c), a PostgreSQL extension that implements QLSC indexing.

-Note that while this package is designed for astronomical use (it focusses on right ascension and declination), it could be just as easily be used for latitude and longitude coordinates, as long as you’re ok with a perfectly spherical Earth (though QLSL was designed to be used with the real Earth).
+Note that while this package is designed for astronomical use (it focusses on right ascension and declination), it could be just as easily be used for latitude and longitude coordinates, as long as you’re ok with a perfectly spherical Earth (though QLSC was designed to be used with the real Earth).
 Future updates may better facilitate this, but contributions are welcome.

 API documentation can be found here: [https://qlsc.readthedocs.io/en/latest/](https://qlsc.readthedocs.io/en/latest/)